Accel: Is being big sufficient anymore?

 The huge promotion?
 The community.

-“We’re one of the only early-level mission platforms with a certain international network,” says Botteri; Accel has a workplace in San Francisco, London, and India and portfolio groups and contacts across three continents.
-It has an early-stage fund, investing among $5-15m at Series A, in each of these geographies, all roughly the same size, and a global growth fund for observe-on rounds.
+“We’re one of the only early-level mission platforms with a certain international network,” says Botteri.
+Accel has a workplace in San Francisco, London, and India and portfolio groups and contacts across three continents.
+It has an early-stage fund, investing between $5-15m at Series A in each geography, all roughly the same size, and a global growth fund for observe-on rounds.

-In exercise, that network enables founders in some key ways: hiring senior leaders, expanding to new markets, and introductions to new customers.
+In exercise, that network enables founders in key ways: hiring senior leaders, expanding to new markets, and introducing new customers.

 But what about “platform”?

-“We’re no longer aiming to build a full consulting group,” says Botteri — not like some funds, which includes London-based Forward Partners and Paris-based Daphni, which offer their portfolio get entry to advertising and marketing, skills, and product professionals as a factor of differentiation.
+“We’re no longer aiming to build a full consulting group,” says Botteri — not like some funds, which include London-based Forward Partners and Paris-based Daphni, which offer their portfolio get entry to advertising and marketing, skills, and product professionals as factor of differentiation.

 “Our angle is extra community-oriented; normally, the companion on [a company’s] board acts because the door to the Accel community,” provides Botteri.
 “If a founder says, “I need to optimize sales,’ I placed them in touch with the employer in the portfolio that does that first-rate.”